CONFERENCES INCLUDING

 Kloster Banz, Germany

-In the workshop the results of the Concerted Action "AROMIS" will be presented
+In the workshop the results of the Concerted Action "AROMIS" will be presented and discussed with representatives from

 politics, science, associations and industry.